-- Disengage the blades by moving the blade-control switch to the OFF position. - Move the motion-control levers outward to the PARK position. - Move the throttle lever to the SLOW position and let the engine idle for 1 minute. - Turn the key to the OFF position and remove the key.
+- Disengage the blades by moving the blade-control switch to the OFF position. - 2.
+Engage the parking brake. - 3.
+Move the throttle control to between the half and full throttle position. - 4.
+Turn the key to the OFF position and remove the key.